-If you’ve been overpaid during the 2018/2019 tax year, the letter will confirm that you have a CCS debt and now need to repay money.
+If you’ve been overpaid during the 2018/2019 tax year, the letter will confirm that you have a CCS debt and now need to repay the money.

-The good news is that the government will have automatically held back five per cent (or more on request) of your family’s CCS payment through the year.
+The good news is that the government will have automatically held back five per cent (or more on request) of your family’s CCS payment throughout the year.
 This withholding will absorb small overpayments, but if your overpayment is larger than the percentage set aside, then you’ll have to pay the money back.

 There are various repayment options if your family has been overpaid